bpucker/PlantGenomicsGuide/README.md

 #### 10.1.2.1 Obtaining Protein Hints

 Protein hints guide BRAKER3 to make more accurate predictions.
 The source for these protein hints can be the precompiled protein hints from OrthoDB 12 [[16]](#16) (<https://bioinf.uni-greifswald.de/bioinf/partitioned_odb12/> ;`Viridiplantae`).
 Additional peptide sequences from UniProt database [[26]](#26) can be included.
 Using advanced UniProt search, a broader taxon can be given via the 'Taxonomy' search field.
-Example, in the case of *Victoria cruziana*, its order Nymphaeales [261007](which translates to the search key "(taxonomy_id:261007)").
+Example, in the case of *Victoria cruziana*, its order Nymphaeales [261007] (which translates to the search key "(taxonomy_id:261007)").
 Multiple FASTA files as a comma-separated list for the `--prot_seq` parameter can be given.

 #### 10.1.2.2 BRAKER3 Command